ansys/grantami-bomanalytics/doc/source/api/index.rst

 API Reference
 =============

 The Bom Analytics API is split into three key sections, as shown below.
+The :ref:`ref_bom_analytics_connection` section describes how to connect to Granta MI, and, if required, configure any schema customizations in the API client.
+It also explains how to run queries.

+The :ref:`ref_bom_analytics_api_impactedsubstances_index` and :ref:`ref_bom_analytics_api_compliance_index` sections then
+explain how to build specific queries and how to interpret the results.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2

    connection
+   impacted_substances/index
    compliance/index
-   impacted_substances/index